DiscoBroccoli/jiebao/essays/Diary1.md

 Talking about stuff that worries me.
 I wanted to share I have been humbled.
 I always been a stoic, as far as being given the title of the most chill guy in my high school year book.
 These iron curtains made me feel secure.
 To be honest I was even proud of this trait.
 This and my capacity to be never angry would be part of my D&D character sheet.
 Contributing to my wisdom and +2 modifier on saving throws from mind control (I have been playing a lot of bg3).
 Back to the subject, I am referring to my stress triggers.
 It's a low moment in my adult life... my stress limit have been put to the test.
 On paper it looks like I’m piling on: corporate full time job, school project, paper presentation every two weeks.
 Am I attracted to a busy schedule and jungling between different commitements?

 And according to my therapist.
 "Not quite.
 You're simply working toward your dream.".
-I felt a relief so high I wanted to laugh at myself for believing something was wrong with me.
+I felt a relief so high and sudden I wanted to laugh at my own stupidity.

 To make it simple.
 There is something called locus of control.
 Apparently I have a strong internal locus of control paired with the conditionning of associating hard work and suffering and success.
 I remember from a podcast with Conan and guest Stephen Colbert sharing the same feeling.
 Conan:" I hate...
 I hate... that it fucking works".
 I swear if I have the chance to appear on Fan Corrections I would tell them about the difference between correlation and causation.
 This is such a simple thought but made quite an impact on my mental health and growth.